 EASA STC for TPED (Transmitting Portable Electronic Devices) tolerance demonstration on the following B737 aircraft:

-As a result of this, operators are requested by these health institutes to install this AED equipment on board of the aircraft.
+As a result, operators are being advised by these health institutes to install AED equipment on board aircraft.

-Although the AED units are widely spread for civil use, DOA 160 certification for aerospace use is sometimes difficult to prove.
+While AED units are widely certified for civil (non-aviation) use, demonstrating compliance with DOA 160 standards for aerospace applications can sometimes be challenging.

 www.medical.philips.com